Dr Corrado Minetti

 RESEARCH ACTIVITIES AND OPPORTUNITIES

-I work on integrating epidemiological, entomological, and molecular (including genomic) data to investigate infectious disease transmission and ecology, more specifically vector-borne pathogens and (re-)emerging public and animal health issues (One Health).
+I work on integrating entomological, epidemiological, and molecular (including genomic) data to investigate infectious disease transmission and ecology, more specifically vector-borne and (re-)emerging pathogens in a One Health perspective.

-1. Characterizing the pathogens (known and potentially emerging) of arthropods and disease vectors using metagenomics and metatrancriptomics, for both surveillance and discovery science.
+1. Characterizing the virome of insects and disease vectors using metagenomics and metatranscriptomics, for both surveillance and discovery.

-3. Assessing the diversity and adundance of arthropod vectors and their pathogens in mixed urban-rural environments, to understand the impact of urban greenery, animal-human contacts, and environmental change on disease ecology and risk.
+3. Assessing the diversity and adundance of arthropod vectors and their pathogens in mixed urban-rural environments to understand how they are affected by urban greenery, animal-human contacts, and environmental change.

 2. PhD opportunities

 NEW!
 Applications are open for the 2026/27 intake of the ILESLA Doctoral Training Program between Open University, Oxford and Oxford Brookes.
-If you are interested in my research topics, I am offering rotations and a path towards a PhD project.
-Deadline for applications is Thursday 8th January 2026 ad 12 midday (UK time).
+If you are interested in my research topics, I will be offering rotations and a path towards a PhD project.
+Deadline for applications is Thursday 8th January 2026 at 12 midday (UK time).
 Contact me for more information and learn about the program and admission process here: https://www.ilesla.ox.ac.uk/

 For other opportunities (including doing a self-funded PhD) or research collaborations, contact me via email/Linkedin